Particulate: Feed-Forward 3D Object Articulation: Introduction

-To evaluate our model, we introduce a new challenging benchmark dataset of $220$ high-quality 3D assets with accurate articulation annotations, crafted by Lightwheel under the CC-BY-NC license~\cite{simready2025}.
+To evaluate our model, we introduce a new challenging benchmark dataset of $243$ high-quality 3D assets with accurate articulation annotations, crafted by Lightwheel under the CC-BY-NC license~\cite{simready2025}.
 We also establish a comprehensive evaluation protocol for the 3D articulation estimation task, with new metrics that more faithfully reflect prediction quality than those used in prior work~\cite{liusingapo,qiu2025articulate}.

-In summary, our key contributions are: (1) \method, a feed-forward model that, from a single static 3D mesh of everyday objects, infers the full articulated structure, including articulated part segmentation, kinematic structure, and motion parameters, that can be directly exported to physics simulators.
+In summary, our key contributions are: (1) \method, a feed-forward model that, given the 3D mesh of an object, infers its full articulated structure, including articulated part segmentation, kinematic structure, and motion parameters, which can then be directly exported to physics simulators.
 (2) We show that \method generalizes well to unseen objects, including AI-generated 3D models.
 (3) We release a challenging benchmark for articulation estimation.
-Experiments show \method's significant gains via metrics that are more consistent with human preferences.
+Experiments show \method's significant gains via metrics that are consistent with human preferences.